uvy-devel/nzb-compass/README.md

 The defaults expect Prowlarr at `http://localhost:9696` and SABnzbd at `http://localhost:8080`.
 Reverse-proxy subpaths are supported.
-Personal settings remain in `~/.config/nzb-compass/config.json` and are never part of this source repository.
+Personal settings remain in `~/.config/nzb-compass/config.json`

 ## Develop or run from source

 Required runtime components are Python 3.11+, GTK 4, Libadwaita, and PyGObject.
-On Arch Linux/CachyOS, install the development and packaging dependencies with:
+On Arch Linux or similar 🤷, install the development and packaging dependencies with:

 ```bash
 sudo pacman -S --needed base-devel git python python-gobject gtk4 libadwaita \